 - German Language

-This program is intended for students focusing on Architectural Studies or Visual Arts with an interest in learning more about Germany.
+This program is intended for students focusing on Architectural Studies or Visual Arts with an interest in learning more about Germany and in developing German language skills.

 This is a highly selective program and only those applying for and receiving a Julius G. Blocker ’53 Fellowship will be considered for admission.
+Blocker Fellows receive funding to offset a variety of program costs (see the Money Matters section below for further information and application materials).
 The program is open to juniors and seniors majoring in Art or Architectural Studies in good academic and social standing with a minimum GPA of 3.0.
 Students must have completed at least one semester of college-level German prior to departure and must take a German language course in Berlin.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Students will reside in a homestay arranged through the Norwich University program and will typically prepare their own meals at home or take meals in affordable student cafeterias or in local restaurants.